 Testers found this helmet to offer a great feel over the ears.
 While some DH helmets tend to squeeze your ears, the Switchblade is spacious.
-Hearing remains impressive and it doesn't sound muffled.
-The retention system on the back of the head sits at a nice point on the back of the head.
-It sits at a nice point on the occipital and really feels secure.
+Hearing remains impressive, and it doesn't sound muffled.
+The retention system on the back of the head sits at a nice point on the back of the head on the occipital and feels secure.

 No matter how hard you crank the retention dial, there are no pressure points.
 Our only complaint is that the fit on the very top of the head is a little funky.
 We wouldn't call it uncomfortable or painful, but it would have been nice to have a slightly wider space at the crown of the head.

 The Switchblade is outfitted with the Multi-directional Impact Protection System (MIPS) system.
 The MIPS is a layer of material underneath the pads but on top of the foam of the helmet.
 In the event of an angled impact, this layer moves slightly and reduces rotational the rotational forces that reach the brain.
 This technology has become more and more prevalent in recent years.

 The Switchblade is ATSM DH 1952, CPSC, and EN1708 certified.
 This DH certification applies for when the helmet is in full face or half-shell modes.